113ll3/Ibmclouddocscli/index.md

 # Getting started with the {{site.data.keyword.cloud_notm}} CLI
 {: #getting-started}

-In this tutorial, you install the {{site.data.keyword.cloud}} CLI along with popular plug-ins and tools so you can work with apps, toolchains, pipelines, Kubernetes clusters, and more in {{site.data.keyword.cloud_notm}}.
+In this tutorial, you install the {{site.data.keyword.cloud}} Command Line Interface, along with popular plug-ins and tools so that you can work with apps, toolchains, pipelines, Kubernetes clusters, and more in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 The installation command in this tutorial installs the latest stand-alone {{site.data.keyword.cloud_notm}} CLI version available, plus the following tools: